 - Seasonings - garlic powder, onion powder, salt and black pepper.
 Poultry seasoning also tastes delicious.

-- Nuts – I love using almonds, sunflower seeds, pumpkin seeds or walnuts for an added bit of crunch or omega 3’s and healthy fats.
+- Nuts - I love using walnuts, almonds, sunflower seeds, pumpkin seeds for an added bit of crunch or omega 3's and healthy fats.

 - Red grapes - this is optional but adds a nice bit of sweetness.
 You can also use raisins instead